markschl/dada-ont-barcoding/docs/curation.md

     > reference database and the
     > [confidence threshold](https://github.com/markschl/dada-ont-barcoding/blob/main/templates/analysis/config.commented.yaml)

--   **contamination:** The most abundant taxon is suspected to be a contamination and was therefore ignored.
+-   **contamination:** The most abundant taxon is suspected to be a contaminating sequence and was therefore ignored.
+    This happens if the prepared specimen was not "pure", and DNA from the host or another specie was co-amplified.
-    It is still listed in the "details" sheet, and manual inspection of at least part of the putative contaminants is recommended to ensure that there are no errors in the automatic ranking
+    The top taxon is still listed in the "details" sheet, and manual inspection of at least part of the putative contaminants is recommended to ensure that there are no errors in the automatic ranking
     (see also [*contam_rank_delta* setting](https://github.com/markschl/dada-ont-barcoding/blob/main/templates/analysis/config.commented.yaml))